 Author's main message

 The taxpayer effects of immigration need to consider the future paths of taxes and expenditures across generations.
-In the long run, the effects are positive in the US and in several European countries, and strongly positive for better-educated immigrants, but negative in other areas and for poorly educated and illegal immigrants and refugees.
+In the long term, the effects are positive in the US and in several European countries, and strongly positive for better-educated immigrants, but negative in other areas and for poorly educated and illegal immigrants and refugees.
 The same calculations are needed for countries losing people by outmigration.
 High-skilled young immigrants who work provide the highest taxpayer benefits; allowing immigrants and their progeny to reside permanently provides a net benefit to society.

 Labor economists have conducted considerable global research on the labor market effects of immigration-specifically, the effects on wages and employment.
 There has been much less research on the effects of immigration on taxpayers—a key area when evaluating the full economic effects of immigration.